RowenTey/Stock-Price/README.md

 Next, click the arrow icon on the top left corner.
 This opens up a sidebar.
 Select the date you wish to start predicting the stock price from.
 Give a moment for the model to process your input.
 And that's it!
 The prediction will appear magically before your eyes.
 It's that **easy**!

+*This was created as part of submission for Hack4Pan 2022*